adkoo/Bayesian-optimization-using-Gaussian-Process/README.md

 Bayesian Optimization using Gaussian Process to optimize an objective function with respect to input controls.

 For the most basic usage, run basic_gp_example.py, which is an example code to run as-is without any input arguments.
+For an interactive version, check out the Jupyter notebook 'Plug_and_play-basic example.ipynb'

 *NOTE:* This code is written for python 2.7